Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Non-question Filtering: The Agent can distinguish between formal questions and casual chat from the interviewer (e.g., “The weather is nice today”) and only triggers search and response for key questions.

-- Internet Search Integration: The Agent’s deep thinking process can integrate real-time web search results to answer questions about the latest technologies or events.
+- Internet Search Integration: The Agent’s deep thinking process can integrate real-time internet search results to answer questions about the latest technologies or events.

 Topic Three: Deep Search Agent Capable of Identifying Authoritative Information Sources